What is Retinopathy of the Eye?

-The ophthalmologists at VitreoRetinal Surgery, PA have obtained specific, high-level training to treat retinopathy of prematurity.
+The ophthalmologists at VitreoRetinal Surgery, PLLC have obtained specific, high-level training to treat retinopathy of prematurity.
 In our practice, the treatment of ROP is performed by a Pediatric Vitreoretinal Surgeon, Dr. Quiram.
 Our practice is a well-known premier provider for this condition, and has the ability to provide clinical care in the office setting, as well as in local children’s hospitals.

 ROP screening is routine practice for all premature infants who are born before 31 weeks and who weigh less than 1500 grams.
 Initial examination may occur between four and six weeks of age.
 Screening takes place with dilation, which widens the pupils to allow the best possible observation of internal ocular structures.
 Looking through the pupil to the back of the eye, the ophthalmologist can observe blood vessel development, and determine the presence of ROP.